menu

 Because occupations involving physical labor dominate the local economy, Gladstone is generally considered to be a blue-collar town.
 39.55% of the Gladstone workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gladstone is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Gladstone who work in sales jobs (14.93%), architecture and engineering (12.69%), and office and administrative support (7.46%).

-A relatively large number of people in Gladstone telecommute to their jobs.
-Overall, about 16.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Gladstone with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.67% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Gladstone is quite a bit lower than the national average among all cities of 21.84%: just 10.67% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Gladstone in 2022 was $48,315, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $193,260 for a family of four.
 However, Gladstone contains both very wealthy and poor people as well.